como-ph/comoparams/README.md

 to enable widespread utility.

-The CoMo-PH group is the Philippines country team that is supporting the use of the model specific to the Philppines as part of the **COVID-19 International Modeling Consortium (CoMo Consortium)**.
+The CoMo-PH group is the Philippines country team that is supporting the use of the model specific to the Philippines as part of the **COVID-19 International Modeling Consortium (CoMo Consortium)**.

-This R package has been developed by the **CoMo-PH** group to support its efforts in the collection of Philippines-specific and Philppines-appropriate data that will define the parameters used in the **CoMo Consortium Model** as applied to the Philippines.
+This R package has been developed by the **CoMo-PH** group to support its efforts in the collection of Philippines-specific and Philippines-appropriate data that will define the parameters used in the **CoMo Consortium Model** as applied to the Philippines.
 This package facilitates the processing of Philippines national and/or subnational input data and parameter values into data structures appropriate for use